 If you’re planning a trip of a lifetime to south-east Asia’s beach-rich nation of Thailand aka the Land of Smiles, anytime soon, the last thing on your mind will be any chancy creatures that may be lurking in the bushes…

-The country of Thailand offers travellers gorgeous beaches, literally dozens of limestone karst islands, incredible coral reefs and some of the world’s most excellent diving.
-And, if you venture further inland, you’ll also find its rich jungles sprinkled with gold-topped temples, amazing rubber plantations, enviable hiking trails and incredible ethical elephant sanctuaries.
+The country of Thailand offers travelers gorgeous beaches, literally dozens of limestone karst islands, incredible coral reefs and some of the world’s most excellent diving.
+And, if you venture further inland, you’ll also find its rich jungles sprinkled with gold-topped temples, amazing rubber plantations, enviable hiking trails, and incredible ethical elephant sanctuaries.
 What’s not to love?

 However, this jaw-dropping destination is also home to a staggering 10% of the world’s mammals, birds and reptiles- and some of them are extremely dangerous to us mere mortals.
 So, with a combination of Thailand’s exotic animals to its unique birds, as well as its deadly snakes in Thailand, incredible but dangerous wildlife is abundant for you nature lovers to see, which includes a large number of dangerous animals – and we’re not talking about the backpackers!